Adding equatorial-asymmetric effects for spin-precessing binaries into the SEOBNRv5PHM waveform model: Unfaithfulness against the NRSur7dq4 model

 \section{Unfaithfulness against the \texttt{NRSur7dq4} model}

 To further validate the performance of our model, we assess the SNR-weighted unfaithfulness against the \texttt{NRSur7dq4} surrogate model \cite{Varma:2019csw} across a large set of randomly generated spin-precessing configurations.
-This offers an independent benchmark from the NR unfaithfulness study of Sec.~\ref{sec:unfaith}, since now the unfaithfulness is evaluated at points that have not been employed in the calibration of \SEOBASYM nor in the calibration of \texttt{IMRPhenomXPNR}.
+This offers a complementary benchmark from the NR unfaithfulness study of Sec.~\ref{sec:unfaith}, since now the unfaithfulness is evaluated at points that have not been employed in the calibration of \SEOBASYM nor in the calibration of \texttt{IMRPhenomXPNR}.
+We note, however, that \texttt{NRSur7dq4} is itself trained on the SXS catalog, and is therefore not fully independent of the data used to calibrate the antisymmetric modes in \SEOBASYM{}.

 We simulate 5000 BBH configurations using \texttt{NRSur7dq4} with the following parameter distributions: \begin{itemize} \item Mass ratio \( q \in [1,4] \), uniformly distributed, \item In-plane spin magnitudes \( \chi_{1,2,\perp} \in [0,0.8] \), uniformly distributed, \item Aligned spin components \( \chi_{1,2,\ell} \in [\chi_{1,2,\perp}, 0.8] \), \item Uniform distributions in inclination \( \iota \), reference phase, polarization angle, and in-plane spin orientations. \end{itemize}